cordeliasnape/reading-notes/README.md

 - Try to rethink 'criticism' to being **'helpful advice'**.
 - Mistakes are **necessary** to learn.

+You can also view my [page about Markdown basics](https://cordeliasnape.github.io/reading-notes/class-01) that I wrote up.

 ### Thank you for visiting my page!